latitudegames/Scripting/README.md

 ### Input Modifier
 Called each time the player gives an input and has the opportunity to modify that input.

+### Context Modifier
+Called each time the AI model is about to receive input and has the opportunity to modify that input (by up to a 75% [edit distance](https://en.wikipedia.org/wiki/Levenshtein_distance) change).

 ### Output Modifier
 Called each time the model generates an output and has the opportunity to modify that output.